wp-plugins/nextgen-facebook/readme.txt

 <ul>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/can-i-share-a-single-image-on-a-webpage/">Can I share a single image on a webpage?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/can-i-use-other-social-sharing-buttons/">Can I use other social sharing buttons?</a></li>
+	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/how-do-i-turn-on-social-sharing-buttons-for-a-page/">How do I turn on Social Sharing Buttons for a page?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/why-does-the-facebook-like-button-flyout-get-clipped/">Why does the Facebook “Like” button flyout get clipped?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/why-doesnt-the-pinterest-button-show/">Why doesn’t the Pinterest button show?</a></li>
 	<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/social-sharing-buttons/why-doesnt-the-twitter-count-increase/">Why doesn’t the Twitter count increase?</a></li>